 Ophthalmic Medical Technicians assist ophthalmologists by performing ophthalmic clinical functions.
 May administer eye exams, administer eye medications, and instruct the patient in care and use of corrective lenses.

-Ophthalmic Medical Asst with little to no experience tend to make between $24300 and $29010 while the more experienced ones make over $42980 per year.
+Ophthalmic Medical Technicians with little to no experience tend to make between $24770 and $29530 while the more experienced ones can earn over $45530 per year.

 Top 5 paying states

-1 of the easiest ways to increase your salary as An Ophthalmic Medical Asst is to move to a higher paying state like MN.
-Right now, the highest paying states for Ophthalmic Medical Asst are MN, HI, ND, WA and MA.
+One of the easiest ways to increase your salary as an Ophthalmic Medical Technician is to move to a higher paying state like MN.
+Right now, the highest paying states for Ophthalmic Medical Technicians are MN, DC, MA, AK and NJ.

-3 other factors that can increase your salary as An Ophthalmic Medical Asst is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Ophthalmic Medical Technician is the degree you hold, the industry you work in and lastly the company you work for.

-Ophthalmic Medical Technicians job description, Ophthalmic Medical Technicians salary, Ophthalmic Medical Technicians information, what is the job of an Ophthalmic Medical Technician like, pros and cons about Ophthalmic Medical Technicians, colleges and universities for Ophthalmic Medical Technicians, is Ophthalmic Medical Technicians the right career for me, Medium careers to get into, careers in Healthcare and Medical
+Ophthalmic Medical Technicians job description, Ophthalmic Medical Technicians salary, Ophthalmic Medical Technicians information, what is the job of an Ophthalmic Medical Technician like, pros and cons about Ophthalmic Medical Technicians, colleges and universities for Ophthalmic Medical Technicians, is Ophthalmic Medical Technicians the right career for me, careers in Healthcare and Medical